SecretSantaNZ/bluesky-bridge/DESIGN_NOTES.md

 ### When Logged In

 ```
-## Don't think this is needed as we do it in the common header
-if player is deactivated:
-  go to opt out or deactivated page
-else
 if player.address is empty => show fill in address
 if player.game_mode is empty => show fill in game_mode
 ```

 ## Player Lifecycle